Single-page apps #

 The setup of customer group prices consists of 4 steps:

-Include the various prices in the feed
+Include the various prices in the data feed

-Fetch the current customer groups ID
+Include a variable fetching the current customer group ID

 Create a function to fetch the relevant price